 A Sport Management major is required to take up to 54 credit hours of courses.
 These courses consist of a Sport Management core of 12 credit hours; a General Management Core of 12 to 15 credit hours, depending on Math placement; and a Professional Sport Management core of 30 credit hours.
 Other courses may be deemed appropriate with the approval of the student's advisor and Department Chair.
-If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these Prerequisites.
+If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these prerequisites.
 Course Prerequisites are described in the course descriptions.
 Sport Management majors must also complete the following coursework and earn at least a grade of C in each course.
 A minimum of 122 is required for graduation.
-PED 230 (Introduction to Sport Management) can be substituted for SPM 230 (Introduction to Sport Management).
+PED 230 (Introduction to Sport Management).